 It is now up to individual provincial code committees to determine what measures they will take to meet the National Building Code's "net-zero" commitment.
-That said, it's believed that many will take their cue's from BC's recent Energy Step Code initiative.
+That said, it's believed that many will take their cues from B.C.'s Energy Step Code initiative.

-"BC was the first province to take measures towards meeting the net-zero requirement and it's likely other provinces will take a similar path," says Terry Bergen, Managing Principal with RJC Engineers (RJC), noting that it would be a good direction to take considering, "A step code provides more flexibility in property design because it does away with prescriptive requirements in favour of performance requirements and instead leaves it up to developers to determine how they will reach the energy goal.
-In that sense, though, it's more restrictive in that the energy usage requirements will be significantly reduced, as per the code."
+"B.C. was the first province to take measures towards meeting the net-zero requirement," says Terry Bergen, Managing Principal with RJC Engineers (RJC), noting that it was a good direction to adopt given a "step code" provides more flexibility in property design because it does away with prescriptive requirements in favour of performance requirements, leaving it up to developers to determine how they will reach the energy goal.
+That said, it's more restrictive in that the energy usage requirements will be significantly reduced, as per the code.